happybara-io/WorkflowBuddy/README.md

 Currently the recommended best practice for updating Workflow Buddy:

+- Backup previous config.
-- In Slack, go to `@Worfklow Buddy App Home` and `Export` any existing configurations, save them to a local file as a backup.
+  - In Slack, go to `@Workflow Buddy` _App Home_ and `Export` any existing configurations, save them to a local file as a backup.
+- _**(if necessary)**_ manually create any volumes that hadn't existed before.
+See notes above^.
-- `cd` to your cloned WB repo, `git stash` any of your changes, `git pull` the latest updates, then `git stash pop` to reapply your small edits for app name or volume information.
-Alternatively, you could create a separate file and specify it directly with `fly deploy -c ./your-file.toml`.
+- `cd` to your cloned WB repo.
+Run `git stash` in case you made changes, `git pull` the latest updates, then `git stash pop` to reapply any small edits for app name or volume information.
-- (if necessary) manually create any volumes that hadn't existed before.
+  - If you made any changes to `fly.toml`, to avoid potential git conflicts in the future, you could create a separate `your-fly-config.toml` and specify it directly with `fly deploy -c ./your-fly-config.toml`.
 - Run `fly deploy` to put your changes in to the wild!

 #### Others